On independent sets in random graphs: Abstract

 \section{Abstract}

-The independence number of a sparse random graph $G(n,m)$ of average degree $d=2m/n$ is well-known to be $\alpha(G(n,m))\sim2n\ln(d)/d$ with high probability.
-Moreover, a trivial greedy algorithm \whp\ finds an independent set of size $(1+o(1))\cdot n\ln(d)/d$, i.e., half the maximum size.
-Yet in spite of 30 years of extensive research no efficient algorithm has emerged to produce an independent set with $(1+\eps)n\ln(d)/d$, for any fixed $\eps>0$.
+The independence number of a sparse random graph $G(n,m)$ of average degree $d=2m/n$ is well-known to be $(2-\eps_d)n\ln(d)/d\leq\alpha(G(n,m))\leq(2+\eps_d)n\ln(d)/d$ with high probability, with $\eps_d\ra0$ in the limit of large $d$.
+Moreover, a trivial greedy algorithm \whp\ finds an independent set of size $n\ln(d)/d$, i.e., about half the maximum size.
+Yet in spite of 30 years of extensive research no efficient algorithm has emerged to produce an independent set with $(1+\eps)n\ln(d)/d$ for any \emph{fixed} $\eps>0$ (independent of both $d$ and $n$).
 In this paper we prove that the combinatorial structure of the independent set problem in random graphs undergoes a phase transition as the size $k$ of the independent sets passes the point $k\sim n\ln(d)/d$.
-Roughly speaking, we prove that independent sets of size $k>(1+\eps)n\ln(d)/d$ form an intricately ragged landscape, in which local search algorithms are bound to get stuck.
+Roughly speaking, we prove that independent sets of size $k>(1+\eps)n\ln(d)/d$ form an intricately ragged landscape, in which local search algorithms seem to get stuck.
 We illustrate this phenomenon by providing an exponential lower bound for the Metropolis process, a Markov chain for sampling independents sets.

 {\bf Key words:} random graphs, independent set problem, Metropolis process, phase transitions.